Second Liberian Civil War: Women of Liberia

 A group of Liberian women headed by Leymah Gbowee formed an organization called "Women of Liberia Mass Action for Peace" and forced a meeting with President Charles Taylor, extracting a promise from him to attend peace talks in Ghana.
 A delegation of women organized nonviolence protests and continued to apply pressure on the warring factions during the peace process.
 They staged a silent protest outside of the Presidential Palace, bringing about an agreement during the stalled peace talks.
 Their creative non-violent protest allowed them to use the power within women and mothers of Liberia; tactics included a sex strike until their men chose to set aside weapons, and threatening to undress during a sit in outside the peace talks in Ghana.

 Working together, over 3,000 Christian and Muslim women mobilized their efforts, and as a result, the women were able to achieve peace in Liberia after a 14-year civil war and helped bring to power the country's first female president.
 The story is told in the 2008 documentary film Pray the Devil Back to Hell.

 Among the women leaders who helped end the civil war was Ellen Johnson Sirleaf, who would become the first modern elected female head of state in Africa when she was elected in 2005.
 Her election was inspired by the powerful commitment of women who had seen the war perpetuated by men in their country and were unwilling to put a man back into that powerful role.
-Although Ellen Johnson-Sirleaf's role in triggering the war in the 1980s had hampered her presidential prospects in the 1990s.
-A TRC panel ruling would also proscribe her from participating in politics, issuing her a 30-year ban.
+This was despite the fact that Ellen Johnson-Sirleaf's role in triggering the war in the 1980s had hampered her presidential prospects in the 1990s.
+While the Truth and Reconciliation Commission had recommended that she be banned from participating in politics for 30 years, she was re-elected for a second term in 2011.

+Aftermath

+In 2025, the Liberian government, under President Joseph Boakai, issued an official apology to victims of the conflict.